______ PPC STATISTICS

 Most popular questions about PPC

-An analysis of ahrefs search volume data by Reboot Online found that the most commonly asked question relating to PPC in 2024 is “What is PPC?”.
+An analysis of ahrefs search volume data by Reboot Online found that the most commonly asked question relating to PPC in 2024 was “What is PPC?”.
 With an average of 1,200 searches per month between July 2023 and July 2024, this was around 4 times more popular than the next most common FAQs (“What is PPC in digital marketing?” and “What is PPC marketing?”).

 Most common FAQs about PPC